quantmind/d3-view/docs/component.md

 ### vm.events

 A [d3-dispatch][] object for registering events triggered by this component/view.
-Differently from [viewEvents](./tools#viewevents) this object is different for each component and can be used to register callbacks for a specifi component only.
+While [viewEvents](./tools.md#viewevents) are global, this object is different for each component and can be used to register callbacks for a specific component only.
 ```javascript
 vm.events.on('mount', function (vm, el, data) {
     vm.logInfo("Hi, I'm about to be mouned");